Epxlsol/Asymmetrical-rendering/README.md

 ### 2. Spatiotemporal Dither Merge
 To prevent harsh popping artifacts as the Background pipeline data transitions into the high-frequency Live pipeline, a screen-space dither shader is deployed.
 By changing pixel sampling criteria between the two pipeline layers using a temporal noise mask, the spatial transition boundary becomes visually seamless.

+**Extra**
+You can theoretically use 3 Pipelines if you want dynamic environments.